FDSN/OBS-standards/other/msmod_leap_second_addition.md

 ```

 OBS dataloggers do not receive leap-second information during deployment, and most are not built to integrate leap seconds, even if they had prior knowledge.
-Timing from OBS dataloggers covering periods containing leapseconds must therefore be post-processed to include the leap-second [*Note that clock synchronizations made at the end of
+Timing from OBS dataloggers covering periods containing leapseconds must therefore be post-processed to include the leap-second.
-an OBS deployment will be off by as many seconds as there are leap seconds*].

 # Inserting a positive leapsecond using msmod

 Currently, inserting a positive leapsecond into a miniSEED file using `msmod` involves subtracting one second from all records after the record containg the leapsecond, and setting the "positive leapsecond" flag in the record containing the leap second:

 ```
 msmod --timeshift -1 -ts 2017,01,00,00,00.999999
 msmod –-actflags ‘4,1’ –tsc 2017,001,00,00,00.999999 –tec 2017,001,00,00,00.999999
 ```

 It would be simpler and less prone to errors to simply specify a positive leap second at a given date and let msmod take care of the details:

 ```
-msmod --lsp 2017,01,00,00,00
+msmod -lsp 2017,001,00,00,00
 ```

 or

 ```
-msmod --lsp 3692217600
+msmod -lsp 3692217600
 ```

 The former requires translating the Month-Day in the leapseconds.list file into a day of year.